nhoizey/obsidian-vault-template/Obsidian vault template/README.md

 A folder note is created if you  hit <kbd>Alt</kbd> + <kbd>click</kbd> on a folder.
 This folder note automatically contains a list of tasks from the notes inside this folder and its child folders.

 ## Waypoint

+> [Waypoint](https://github.com/IdreesInc/Waypoint) is an obsidian plugin that gives you the power to generate dynamic MOCs in your folder notes.
+Enables folders to show up in the graph view and removes the need for messy tags!

+The folder note created with the [[#Folder Note]] plugin also contains the list of notes below the folder, without the sub folders that have their own Folder Note.

+It helps build a graph better representing the hierarchy of notes.

 ## Homepage